Risk Management Framework and Policy v7.0 (2024)

 Roles and responsibilities

-- The University Director of Risk will support the management of risk across all Colleges, Schools, Research Institutes, University Services and major programmes/projects as well as collate and analyse risk across the whole University.
-The Director of Risk will also manage the Strategic Risk Register, providing assurance on the effectiveness of mitigations, horizon scanning insights on emerging risk and act as the escalation conduit from operational and project risk assessments
+- The Director of Strategy Implementation and Risk, reporting to the Executive Director of Finance, will manage the SRR, providing assurance on the effectiveness of mitigations, horizon scanning insights on emerging risk and act as the escalation conduit from operational and project risk assessments.

-- The risks identified within the Strategic Risk Register are determined by the University’s Strategic Framework.
-Each risk is assigned to a member of the Senior Management Group.
+- The risks identified within the SRR are determined by the University’s Strategic Framework.
+Each risk is assigned to a member of the Senior Management Group (SMG).
 The role of risk owner is to take responsibility for ensuring that suitable management strategies are in place for dealing with each identified risk

-- The Heads of College and College Management Groups will be responsible for risk management activities within their Colleges.
-The College Heads of Finance will be responsible for administering the Colleges’ risk management activities
+- The Heads of College and College Management Groups (CMG) will be responsible for risk management activities within their Colleges.
+The Colleges and University Services Heads of Finance will be responsible for administering the Colleges’ risk management activities supported by the Head of Risk.
+Please refer to appendix E for the Level 2 Risk Standard Operating Procedure

 - Heads of Schools will be responsible for the risk management activities within their School.
-School risk registers will be managed locally and returned to CMG on a monthly or, as a minimum, quarterly basis as part of the School Return (SPR)
+School risk registers will be managed locally and returned to CMG on an agreed schedule or as part of the School Return (SPR).
+This is supported by the Head of Risk.
+Please refer to appendix F for the Level 3 Risk Standard Operating Procedure.

 The University’s annual operating planning process sets the objectives and targets necessary to achieve the delivery of our strategic ambitions.
 Risk management is embedded within this process and risk is managed at the following levels:

-- Senior Management Group and Sub Committees review monthly with an annual full review
+- Senior Management Group (SMG) review monthly with an annual full review (referred to as level 1 risk register).

-- College Management Group and Professional Services Group review monthly with an annual full review
+- College Management Group and Professional Services Group will agree review schedule with an annual full review (referred to as level 2 risk registers).

 Major projects and working groups require a separate risk register which will be monitored by the relevant project board (or equivalent).
 Escalation for projects and working groups will vary in Colleges and University Services and the Terms of Reference for each board should define the escalation process.
 In general, tactical and project risk is managed at the following levels:

-- Project Boards or Professional Services Group review at each meeting with an annual review
+- Programme and Project Boards or Professional Services Group review at each meeting with an annual review.

-- Programme and Project Boards or Working Groups Governance review at each meeting
+- Programme and Project Boards or Working Groups review at each meeting.

 Cybersecurity risk

 Identification, assessment and mitigation of a cybersecurity threat is managed by the Chief Information Security Officer.
-These risks include but are not limited to: enter once details from Mark.
+These risks include but are not limited to: the threat from ransomware; state sponsored activity (theft or disruptive activity); the risk of theft of data (particularly research data) and; release of data through human error.
 These risks will not be managed as part of the University Risk Management Policy and Framework unless escalated, via the Professional Services Group to the Senior Management Group.
 At this point, it will be recorded and managed on the Strategic Risk Register under this framework.
-Please note that, as of May 2022, the website for cybersecurity risk is still in development.
-This document shall be updated as soon as this becomes available.
+The website for cybersecurity risk can be reached at IT information security

 Risk escalation

-Guidance in appendix D outlines the various levels in the University where risk is managed.
-Should a major risk (as defined by the scoring matrix in appendix D) be considered too great for the current level of management, it should be escalated to the next level.
+Guidance in appendices E and F (Standard Operating Procedures) outlines the various levels in the University where risk is managed.
+Should a major risk (as defined by the scoring matrix in appendix B) be considered too great for the current level of management, it should be escalated to the next level.
 This will be clearly marked in the risk register as detailed in appendix A.

 Risk appetite